Now Reading

 About Nicole Hobiger-Klimes

 Ing.
 Mag.
-Nicole Hobiger-Klimes has been on the road for 13 years as a business & leadership coach, mastermind facilitator and management consultant .
+Nicole Hobiger-Klimes has been a business and leadership coach, mastermind facilitator and management consultant for 13 years.
 She is also a keynote speaker, columnist and expert on meditation and mindfulness.
-Her specialty: Silence Retreat 4 busy People
+Her specialty: Silence Retreat 4 busy people

 About the author